lindseytwilson/Project-1/README.md

 	- 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
 	- 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 - To run the playbook
-	- Run: ansible-playbook <playbook name>
+	- Run: ansible-playbook playbook-name.yml
 	- Navigate to RedAdmin@10.0.0.5
 	- Run: curl localhost/setup.php (checks to see that the installation worked as expected)

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it?
 	- ansible-playbook.yml
 	- This playbook file gets copied to the /etc/ansible directory
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+	- The hosts file is used update to make ansible run on a specific machine.
+You specify which machine to install the ELK server on by adding the ELK Server IP address.
 - Which URL do you navigate to in order to check that the ELK server is running?
 	- The public IP address on the ELK Server via port 5601 (138.91.155.137:5601)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._